chastitywhiterose/Chad/Chad-Story.md

 Stacy: Who are you apologizing to?

 Chad: The animals that were killed and tortured because I was silent and cared more about myself than I did their lives.
-I didn\'t even think about that.
+I didn't even think about that.

 Stacy: Chad, you\'re really not like the other people in this town.
 You really do have the love of Christ in you.
-Don\'t worry, I will keep your secret, and only you can decide what to do with your life; I was just thinking out loud.
+Don't worry, I will keep your secret, and only you can decide what to do with your life; I was just thinking out loud.
 I am sorry if I came across as harsh.